 Fort Walla Walla Museum is in the process of restoring one of the original engines on the WW&CR.
 The fourth of six engines owned by the railroad, the BLUE MOUNTAIN, is currently on display.

-Please join us for this fascinating look into a subject often taken for granted but so important to us and those who settled the area a century and a half ago.
+Please join us for this extensive history of the first RR in Washington often taken for granted but so important to us and those who settled the area a century and a half ago.
 All Abooooard!

 This month’s free Museum After-Hours program will feature the incredible Gary Lentz.